OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 A definition of phishing: an email-based social-engineering attack that uses deception to extract information and access.

 **Basic components of a phishing attack:**

--   **An email**: the deception begins with an email (or sometimes another message such as an sms message) containing a call to action.
+-   **An email**: the deception begins with an email (or sometimes another message such as an SMS message) containing a call to action.
 The email will very frequently be disguised so that it appears to be from a legitimate source, with which the subject already has a relationship.

 -   **A call to action:** the email will always contain a call to action.
 Typically this is in the form of a link to click on to complete a task or view a document.
 The call to action is typically designed to appear both urgent and legitimate, and possibly enticing in some way.